jorisvandijk/website/content/posts/slash.md

   alt: ""
 ---

 I am debating _slash pages_.
 This website is a blog, or at least it aims to be.
 This time around, I didn't just start blogging.
 No. I also got into reading other people's blogs.
 I have a [blogroll](/blogroll) page where I list some of the ones I enjoy reading.
 This particular page, the _blogroll_, is located under my domain, `Jorisvandijk.com`, then a forward slash `/` and then the name `blogroll`.
 So `https://jorisvandijk.com/blogroll`.
-Pages like this, pages under the main domain name right after the slash, these are called slash pages.
+Pages like this, pages under the main domain name right after the slash, these are called _slash pages_.
 At least they are in the [blogosphere](https://en.wikipedia.org/wiki/Blogosphere) (what a word).

 Anyway, I like clean design and minimalism.
 A place for everything and everything in its place.
 Currently the header of this website looks like this: